cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

    Delete the example content and comments, and add your content.

 ..
-Immediately following the title, show the URI in a code block (no label).
+Following the title, show the URI in a code block (no label).

 .. code::

     METHOD /version/{projectId}/service/{placeholder}

 ..
-Immediately follow the URI code block with a description (no heading).
+Follow the URI code block with a description
+   (no heading).
 Include only necessary information that applies to the operation as a whole.
 Place specific information about a parameter in the parameter table, later in the file.
 If there is more parameter information than can be shown in the table, place it after the introduction.

-   For example:

 This operation [describe what the operation does].

 Request parameters
 ~~~~~~~~~~~~~~~~~~

 ..
-This section includes tables for header, URI, query, and request
+Provide tables for header, URI, query, and request
    body parameters, as needed.
 Precede each table with a basic
-   introduction, such as "The request has the following ___ parameters."
+   introduction.

 The request has the following [header | URI | query | request body]
 parameters.

 ..
 Parameter tables include the following columns: Name, Type, Description.
-   Following is an example table, created with the `list-table` directive:
+   Following is an example table, created with the `list-table` directive.

 .. list-table::
    :widths: 15 10 30